nvbogu/Natural-Language-Understanding-API/README.md

 nano reverse-proxy.conf
 ```

-Now copy paste the fallowing code (called Server-Block) and change the line <server_name example.de www.example.de;> accordingly to your domain adress:
+Now copy paste the fallowing code (called server block) and change the line <server_name example.de www&#58.example.de;> accordingly to your domain adress:
 Hint: After pasting save the file by pressing Ctrl + O and exit it after by pressing Ctrl + X

 ```sh